European Trip - 2001

 strolled around the old town.

-- Between Disentis and Chur we spotted a rainbow outside the train window.
+- Between Disentis and Chur we saw a rainbow outside the train window.
 Vincent

 captured it in a digital picture.